 Though treated as a disease by doctors, women know it as a natural and inevitable transition from one stage of life to another.
 Puberty marks the beginning of reproductive life -- menopause marks the end.

 Symptoms of Menopause

-During peri-menopause (known as "the change"), women will still have a menstrual cycle, although the cycle may become erratic and woman may skip periods as hormone levels fluctuate.
+During peri-menopause (known as "the change"), women will still have a menstrual cycle, although the cycle may become erratic and a woman may skip periods as HGH hormone levels fluctuate.
 This is only one symptom of menopause.
 Other symptoms may include:

 Our bones consist of cells that grow new bone tissue and cells that dissolve (re-absorb) old bone.
 This occurs continually throughout our lives.
 Estrogen, progesterone and testosterone help our bodies absorb calcium from the intestinal tract.
 Estrogen slows the action of cells that cause bone breakdown.
 Progesterone, HGH, and testosterone stimulate cells that build bone.
 Growth hormone is another hormone that begins to decline as early as the mid-twenties.
 When raised to more youthful levels, growth hormone(HGH) shows great promise in rebuilding lost bone.
 During peri-menopause, as hormones decline, women can lose 1 to 6 percent of their bone mass each year and is most pronounced in areas of faster bone growth such as the spine.

 Testosterone is essential to prevent osteoporosis, boost mental sharpness, muscle retention, metabolism, energy and sex drive.

 DHEA is necessary to support the immune system and to counter destructive cortisol produced by stress.